 - After the passing of a family business owner, various estate tax issues may be triggered.

+Business Owners: Create an Orange County Estate Plan to Avoid Disaster.
 Each of the above is an example of what can go wrong when family business owners fail to create an Orange County estate plan.
 Fortunately, the knowledgeable Orange County trust attorneys at the Law Office of James F. Roberts & Associates, APC, can help you to avoid these problems with your family business.
 Call our office today at (714) 459-5481 for a consultation.